mjordan/archiveit_auditor/README.md

 This script is currently under development.
 Some outstanding tasks include:

 * Figure out how to generate a list of URLs to test (e.g., via an Archive-It API, from downloaded crawl reports, etc.).
-* Add error handling (and logging) around the HTTP requests.

 ## Maintainer